AshishRajIITI/strive-bw1-spotify-clone/README.md

 ![screenshot](./strive-m2-d2-netlify-app.png)

-Each team member was assigned and took ownership of a page and also specific/bespoke app functionality to deliver consistent and reliable features improvements over a full 5 day period.
+> Each team member was assigned and took ownership of a page and also specific/bespoke app functionality to deliver consistent and reliable features improvements over a full 5 day period.

 #### Built With

+> Our technology stack for this project

 - Major languages - HTML, CSS, Javascript(ES6)
 - Frameworks - Bootstrap4.6